-The assassination of President John F. Kennedy on November 22, 1963, is still one of the most hotly-debated and controversial moments in American history.
-Unfortunately, those hoping for the recently declassified JFK files to reveal the ultimate truth after all this time will be disappointed.
-The files aren’t any more conclusive than any of the official investigations that have been held, and they do nothing to dissuade those who continue to perpetuate conspiracy theories about “what really happened.”
-However, the files are chock full of all sorts of interesting government secrets and confidential documents, and there’s still plenty of wild, salacious stuff in there to feed Kennedy conspiracies and snag the curiosity of the amateur historian.
+The assassination of President John F. Kennedy on November 22, 1963, is still one of the most hotly debated and controversial moments in American history.
+Unfortunately, those hoping the declassified JFK files – which began being made public in October 2017 –reveal the ultimate truth after all this time will be disappointed.
+The files aren’t any more conclusive than the official investigations that have been held, and they do nothing to dissuade those who continue to perpetuate conspiracy theories about “what really happened.”
+However, the files are chock full of all sorts of interesting government secrets and confidential documents, and there’s still plenty of wild, salacious stuff in them to feed Kennedy conspiracies and snag the curiosity of the amateur historian.

 CIA Sources Claimed Hitler Was Alive And Living In Colombia